Skip to content

 Iowa and Nebraska now extend Route 20 Road Trip westward

-The live Route 20 Road Trip corridor now continues beyond Illinois through Iowa and into a first Nebraska bridge-state layer, using the KB workflow to keep expansion bounded and reviewable.
+The Route 20 Road Trip corridor now continues beyond Illinois through Iowa and into a first Nebraska bridge-state layer, with a reviewed process keeping expansion manageable.

 Iowa and Nebraska now extend Route 20 Road Trip westward.

-What changed: Iowa now reads as a real cross-state western build, and Nebraska now exists as a live next-state handoff instead of only a planned western placeholder.
+What changed: Iowa now reads as a real cross-state western build, and Nebraska now exists as a clear next-state handoff instead of only a planned western note.

 What is included now